-The District has three governmental fund and considers it to be a major fund.
+The District has three governmental funds and considers each to be a major fund.

 General Fund - To account for resources not required to be accounted for in another fund, property tax revenues, operating costs and general expenditures.

 Debt Service Fund - To account for ad valorem taxes and financial resources restricted, committed or assigned for servicing bond debt and the cost of assessing and collecting taxes.